Skip to main content

 Action Research Pathways

-• In the Spring Semester, first-year Sharpe Scholars have the opportunity to participate in research apprenticeships and mini-internships with numerous community-based research and engagement organizations who have partnered with Sharpe.
+• In the Spring Semester, first-year Sharpe Scholars have the opportunity to participate in research apprenticeships with numerous community-based research and engagement organizations who have partnered with Sharpe.

 • These Pathways provide students with invaluable community, academic, and professional connections that can inspire and support future research endeavors after their first year.

-Sharpe is excited to offer the following opportunities for spring 2025.
+Sharpe is excited and proud to support the following partnerships for the spring 2025 semester!

 Campus & Community Pathways